polydawn/refmt/docs/dev/code-layout.md

   - *Implementations*:
     - **JsonDeserializer** -- constructed with an `io.Reader`, from which (hopefully-)json-formatted bytes will be consumed and converted into tokens.
     - **CborDeserializer** -- constructed with an `io.Reader`, from which (hopefully-)cbor-formatted bytes will be consumed and converted into tokens.
-    - **MarshalDriver** -- constructed with a reference to any object, which will be visited and all fields emitted one by one as tokens.
+    - **Marshaler** -- constructed with a reference to any object, which will be visited and all fields emitted one by one as tokens.

 - **TokenSink** *interface*